 The ensuing conversation was fascinating and eye-opening.
 Perhaps if I’d remembered to talk to my liver sooner I may not have had to go through my recent treatment plan in such depth, who knows?

 We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience.

-Our bodies are the source of so much wisdom and as the vessels for our chi, life-force, spirit and soul.
+Our bodies are the source of so much wisdom and vessels for our chi, life force, spirit, and soul.

 Our bodies know us intimately as the containers of us, so why not ask them for help?

 Meditate using your normal form of practice to clear your mind.
 If you don’t have regular meditation practice, here’s a suggested way to start.

 - When your mind is clear and quiet, ‘journey’ to the organ, body part, or location you have in mind.
 Let’s say ‘kidneys’ for the sake of argument.